Placement & Work Experience CV

 You do not need to give your references’ contact details at the end of your placement CV.
 Once you have used this guide and template to write your placement CV, the employers will contact you about your references.

 It will be like the scene from Harry Potter and the Philosopher’s Stone, when the Dursley’s are hiding Harry’s letters from Hogwarts.
 There will be acceptance letters flying through the letterbox, letters bursting out of the fireplace, letters smashing windows, letters soaring through the air.

-Below is a video, featuring recruiters’ advice and opinions on writing ‘the perfect CV’...
+Below is a video on writing ‘the perfect CV’...

 CV for Work Experience